na245/reu-2023-flask/README.md

 - Medium (1 Tactic to Tactic edge)
 - Low (No Tactic to Tactic edges)
 ### ***Tactic to Technique***
-After the Tactics have been categorized into High, Medium, and Low priority.
-The categories are individually sorted based on the amount of Tactic to Technique edges.
-The less amount of these type of edges a Tactic has, the more prioritized that Tactic will be. \
+After the Tactics have been categorized into High, Medium, and Low priority, the categories are individually sorted based on the amount of Tactic to Technique edges.
+The smaller the amount of these edges a Tactic has, the more prioritized that Tactic will be. \
-For example, a tactic of high priority that has 5 technique edges will be *less* important than a tactic of high priority that has 1 technique edge by default.
+For example, a tactic of high priority that has 5 technique edges will be *less* important than a tactic of high priority that has 1 technique edge, by default.
 This is due to the amount of controls that would have to be implemented to mitigate that specific tactic.
-A single control mitigation would be prioritized over a several control mitigation.
+A single control mitigation would be prioritized over a several controls mitigation.

 # To Use The Program
 ## WORK IN PROGRESS - NO OFFICIAL DOCKER YET